top of page

 The New Year is Spring

-Updated: Mar 23
+Updated: Mar 17

 Realigning our Calendars to The Seasons

 So why does the year begin on January 1st and not on the Vernal Equinox in the Spring?
-After sufficient research, we've come to conclude that the calendars of today are no longer aligned with nature and thus do not have our best interests in mind.
+After sufficient research, we conclude that the calendars of today are no longer aligned with nature and thus do not have our best interests in mind.
 Here we explore how it got this way, why managing and self-directing our energy is the most vital thing we can do, and how we personally use ÓS to better connect to the cycles of nature.

 Spring is the real New Year